 Margaret was a member of the ensembles VAE: Cincinnati and Ars Nova Singers of Boulder.
 With Ars Nova, she was a soloist in the world premiere of Granelli and Togni's WARRIOR SONGS at e-town in Boulder and in Paul Fowler's SHAKESPEARE SONGS as well as early music works by Hildegard von Bingen and Josquin des Prez.
 Margaret was featured in the workshop performance and recording of Jarrod Radnich's new musical MACAW and in the premiere performances of Luminous Thread's QUEEN VICTORIA'S FLOATING GARDEN OF SECRETS AND NATURAL WONDERS, a steam punk opera.
 Margaret has sung at Aspen Music Festival, Colorado Music Festival, Colorado Summer Choral Fest, MusicX New Music Festival, Grandin Vocal Chamber Music Festival, SongFest and in the choruses of Cincinnati Opera, Dayton Opera, Opera Colorado, Arizona Opera and the Cincinnati May Festival, under the baton of James Levine.
 She was a jump-in soloist at Lyric Opera Studio Weimar in Germany.

-Margaret is an alumna of the University of Cincinnati College-Conservatory of Music (CCM: DMA/MM) and Lawrence University (BM) and has taught voice at CCM, CCM Prep Department, My Music Skool, Lawrence Academy of Music and Sera Schools Music Programs, where she also served as a director at the area and regional levels.
+Margaret is an alumna of the University of Cincinnati College-Conservatory of Music (CCM: DMA/MM) and Lawrence University (BM).
+She is a Guest Instructor in Voice at University of Wisconsin Milwaukee during the Fall of 2017 and has taught voice at CCM, CCM Prep Department, My Music Skool, Lawrence Academy of Music and Sera Schools Music Programs, where she also served as a director at the area and regional levels.
 She has been published in the NATS Journal of Singing and presented work at the Midwest Conference for East Asian Studies at Miami University.

 Raised in Golden, Colorado, Margaret graduated from Wheat Ridge High School and was three-time prize winner in the Denver Lyric Opera Guild competition.
 Prior to college, Margaret was a professional Japanese taiko drummer, appearing at EPCOT Center (Disney World) and across the country as a member of One World Taiko and Mirai Daiko, an all-female ensemble that she co-founded.
 She holds ten-year teaching certificates in koto and shamisen from the Miyagi School and played with Rocky Mountain Sankyoku.